tele1/LinuxScripts/README.md

  # Info:
  Script to help DETECT MALICIOUS ACTIONS and SYSTEM WEAKNESSES.

- Writen in bash for Linux system.
+ Writen in Bash for Linux system.